-All BCCC students must meet the College's Computer Literacy requirements in order to receive a degree or a certificate.
+\\ All BCCC students must meet the College's Computer Literacy requirements in order to receive a degree or a certificate.
 All first-time, full- and part-time degree and certificate seeking students are required to complete the PRE 100 course within the first six credits.

-BCCC reserves the right to modify the above regulations/requirements at anytime in the student's enrollment
+\\ BCCC reserves the right to modify the above regulations/ requirements at anytime in the student's enrollment

+requirement is at any time in the student s emoninent

 Prerequisites Credits

 PRE 100 Preparation for Academic Achievement 1

-BIO 201 Anatomy and Physiology I 4
+BIO 111 Anatomy and Physiology I 4

-BIO 202 Anatomy and Physiology II 4
+BIO 112 Anatomy and Physiology II 4

 BIO 212 Microbiology 4

-Total 13
+Total Prerequisites Credits 13

-1st Semes ster
+1st Semes ster Credits

 ENG 101 English Writing 3

-PSY 101 Introductory Psychology 3

 NUR 111 Calculation of Medications in Nursing 1

 NUR 120 Introduction to Nursing Practice 8

+PSY 101 Introductory Psychology 3

-Total 15
+Total Semester Credits 15

-2nd Seme ster
+2nd Seme ster Credits

 PNUR 101 Adult Health Nursing I 5

 PNUR 105 Adult Health Nursing II 5

-Total 10
+Total Semester Credits 10

-3rd Semes ster
+3rd Semes ster Credits

 PNUR 110 Nursing in Child-Bearing and

 Child-Rearing Families 6

 PNUR 115 Seminar in Practical Nursing Issues 1

-Total 7
+Total Semester Credits 7

-Certificate Total 49
+Certificate Total 45

-^{} BCCC reserves the right to modify the above regulations/ requirements at anytime in the student's enrollment.
+\\ BCCC reserves the right to modify the above regulations/ requirements at anytime in the student's enrollment.